Making Engagement Meaningful through Organized Routine Interaction (MEMORI) Corps

 What happens in this study?

-Gift cards for up to $75 for each enrollee.
+Gift cards for $25 for each participant after each completed assessment.

 Contact the MEMORI Corps Research Team